Fruits of their labour.

 Maartyn grew-up on his family's large dairy farm in the Waikato region of New Zealand where he developed a deep appreciation of eating seasonally and locally from the large produce garden, orchard and the animals they raised.
 He has over 13 years of experience working at some of the top restaurants around the world and moved recently to Vancouver Island.
 He has cooked in New Zealand, Australia, France, Sweden and Canada.
-Most notably, he spent two years as Sous Chef at Craggy Range winery, one of the top winery restaurants in New Zealand, and spent one year as Sous Chef at 28+ in Gothenburg, Sweden, a long standing Michelin starred restaurant.
-"The abundance of local farms and producers in the Cowichan Valley allows me live my culinary dream."
+Most notably, he spent two years as Sous Chef at Craggy Range winery, one of the top winery restaurants in New Zealand, and spent one year as Sous Chef at 28+ in Gothenburg, Sweden, a long standing Michelin-starred restaurant.
+"The abundance of local farms and producers in the Cowichan Valley allows me to live my culinary dream."

 The partnership between Maartyn and Unsworth promises to deliver a world-class culinary experience for all to enjoy.